AlternativeFFFF/Alt-F4/submissions/dana-channel-routing/main.md

 ![Factorio tech tree dana link types](factorio-tech-tree-dana-link-types.png)

 Much more compact, less clutter, definitely nice™ and understandable™.
 This gives a "main bus" vibe to these graph sections that'll hopefully feel natural to a Factorio player, while hitting a good compromise between the general guidelines.
-This is also technically possible with Factorio's in-game rendering API, as links are just a bunch of lines, triangles and spheres.
+This is also technically possible with Factorio's in-game rendering API, as links are just a bunch of lines, triangles and circles.
 This almost gets Dana to fit Factorio's full crafting graph on a single screen:

 ![Dana: Factorio full graph](dana-full-graph.png)